Investment Office · · 24 min read

 Why does this work?

 Scale without concentration.
-Investor can participate in $50 million opportunities without writing the entire check.
+You can participate in $50 million opportunities without writing the entire check.
 A group of five families can each put in $10M and access deals that would otherwise be impossible or imprudent on a standalone basis.

 Expertise multiplies.
 Each participant brings different capabilities.
 One family might have deep operating experience in manufacturing.
 Another might have legal expertise in cross-border structuring.
 A third might have relationships in a specific industry vertical.
 Together, they create capabilities none possess individually.